Green tree Pythons are gorgeous animals. Look at that beauty !

 Green tree pythons are beauties to watch and take pictures from.

-Even if some particular individuals can be challenging to manipulate using free hands, it is always the same recipe to follow : Be gentle, slow movements, show it you are not bad, make it feel he's safe and everything will be all right.
+Even if some particular individuals can be challenging to manipulate using free hands, it is always the same recipe to follow : Use tools if needed (hooks or gloves), be gentle, slow movements, show it you are not bad, make it feel he's safe and everything will be all right.
 Be prepared however to manipulate a speedy snake that "jumps" into your hands and can have some very intense speed push moments : don't let it fall on the ground.
 If you are lucky and very attentive, it is easy to calm it down and have it relaxed, slow and cute.
+I can put mine around my neck and pass on my face, with no danger at all.

-Green tree pythons leave around 20 years, measure about 2m adult size, weight around >2Kg adult (can be 3kg) and cost around 500$ (young) to 1000$ (adult) per specimen.
+Green tree pythons live for around 20 years, measure about 2m adult size, weight around >2Kg adult (can be 3kg) and cost around 500$ (young) to 1000$ (adult) per specimen.

 As usual, get more infos and the full picture : health injuries and pathologies, country laws, veterinary (practicing in snakes and reptiles), reproduction if needed, your holidays and long away periods (water, excrement), power failure scenarios (temperature), house relocation and animal transport (temperature), relation of the animal with other people, food supplying, etc...